RM4SCC

-RM4SCC (Royal Mail 4-State Customer Code is the name of the barcode character set based on the Royal Mail 4-State Bar Code symbology created by Royal Mail.
+RM4SCC (Royal Mail 4-State Customer Code) is the name of the barcode character set based on the Royal Mail 4-State Bar Code symbology created by Royal Mail.
 The RM4SCC is used for the Royal Mail Cleanmail service.
 It enables UK postcodes as well as Delivery Point Suffixes (DPSs) to be easily read by a machine at high speed.

 This barcode is known as CBC (Customer Bar Code) within Royal Mail.

-PostNL uses a slightly modified version called KIX which stands for Klant index (Customer index); it differs from CBC in that it doesn't use the start and end symbols or the checksum, separates the house number and suffixes with an X, and is placed below the address.
+PostNL uses a slightly modified version called KIX which stands for Klant index (Customer index); it differs from CBC in that it does not use the start and end symbols or the checksum, separates the house number and suffixes with an X, and is placed below the address.
 Singapore Post uses RM4SCC without alteration.

 There are strict guidelines governing usage of these barcodes, which allow for maximum readability by machines.

 They can be used with Royal Mail's Cleanmail system, as an alternative to OCR readable fonts, to allow businesses to easily and cheaply send large quantities of letters.

 Encoding and content

 An individual bar can be short, extend upwards, extend downwards, or extend both up and down.
 These four possibilities are reflected in the "four-state" name of the encoding.
-Each character is then made up of four of these bars.
-There are 36 possible combinations like this, and so 36 symbols: 0 to 9 and 26 letters.
+Each character is then made up of four of these bars, giving a possible 44 = 256 combinations.
+For readability however, only a subset is included.
+There are 6 combinations of four bars that have two short and two long bars.
+With bars extending to the top and bars extending to the bottom, there are 6 x 6 = 36 possible combinations like this, with which the ten numerical symbols (0 to 9) and the 26 letters of the alphabet can be encoded.
 In addition, single-bar start and stop characters are defined.

 As the example shows, the complete barcode consists of a start character, the postcode, the Delivery Point Suffix (DPS), a checksum character, and a stop character.
 The DPS is a two-character code ranging from 1A to 9T, with codes 9U to 9Z being accepted as default codes when no DPS has been allocated.
 The DPS can be found in Royal Mail's Postcode Address File.